-The second argument is the global configuration file and followed/comma-separated with the module local configuration file.
-These files are XML format files that shall be provided with a related schema.
+In case the global configuration file or module local configuration file options appear multiple times only the last value specified is considered.
+The configuration files are XML format files that shall be provided with a related schema.
 The syntax of a configuration file is specified in section 2.2.6.